-Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Esstern Caribbaan Cantral Bank Guyana Haiti Jamaica Montserrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Turks and Caicos Strengthen compilation and dissemination of CDIS A new data set has been compiled and disseminated internally and/or to the public CDIS data compiled and disseminated for the first time. • • • • • • Improved data and metadata accessibility Metadata sufficient to support data analysis have been developed and are available to users • • • • • • • Statistical techniques are sound Data are compiled using appropriate statistical techniques, including to deal with data sources, and/ or assessment and validation of intermediate data and statistical outputs. • • • • • • • • •
+Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Turks and Caicos Statistical techniques are sound Data are compiled using appropriate statistical techniques, including to deal with data sources, and/or assessment and validation of intermediate data and statistical outputs • • • • • • Strengthen compilation and dissemination of CDIS A new data set has been compiled and disseminated internally and/or to the public CDIS data compiled and disseminated for the first time. • • • • • • • Improved data and metadata accessibility Metadata sufficient to support data analysis have been developed and are available to users • • • • • • • Statistical techniques are sound Data are compiled using appropriate statistical techniques, including to deal with data sources, and/or assessment and validation of intermediate data and statistical outputs. • • • • • • • • •